Medical Malpractice Claims in Colorado

 Medical mistakes, or “medical malpractice,” often result in catastrophic injury or death.
-A claim against a physician or hospital staff requires evidence that the health care provider violated the “Standard of Care,” or the rules health care providers must follow in providing medical care to patients.
+A claim against a physician or hospital staff requires evidence that the health care provider violated the “standard of care,” or the rules health care providers must follow in providing medical care to patients.

 In Colorado, a hospital is legally responsible for the medical malpractice or negligence of its employees, such as nurses, technicians, or therapists.
 Doctors are generally considered “independent” of hospitals and are required to carry their own separate medical malpractice insurance.